 Kit Redford Christmas prequel scene (December, 2017)

-This prequel scene gives a taste of what’s to come in Kit Redford’s story, a standalone story set in the Enlightenment universe which will come out in 2018.
-As you may know from reading my other festive stories, I like a little bittersweetness in my festive stories…
+This prequel scene gives a taste of what’s to come in Kit Redford’s story, a standalone story set in the Enlightenment universe which will come out … at some point.
+As you may know from reading my other holiday stories, I like a little bittersweetness in my festive fiction…

 25th December 1822, 2.20am